- COVID-19 Symptoms & Testing

 Access to residential rooms and living spaces in on-campus residences is limited to building residents and select staff only.
 Overnight guests are not currently permitted.
 This change in policy will be reviewed and evaluated as the fall semester progresses.

-Will there be NCAA Division II athletics on campus this fall?
+Will there be NCAA Division II athletics on campus this fall and spring?